L.1. - GENERAL DESCRIPTION - Section Menu

 Normal Running.

+Mention has been made of the jet/needle relationship, which together govern correct idle mixture and mixture strength throughout the range.
 One feature of the assembly' is the radially located needle which is biased so that the needle is permanently in contact with one side of the jet, to ensure a consistent fuel flow from a given needle profile.
 The jet/needle relationship is set during production and MUST NOT be altered.

 When the throttle is opened, air flow under the air valve increases and a temporary rise in mixing chamber depression is transferred via drillings in the air valve to the depression chamber which is sealed from the main body by a diaphragm.